1 Chronicles 22 – David’s Charge to Solomon

 b.
 The house to be built for the LORD must be exceeding magnificent: Solomon had the same vision for the glory of the temple, and he indeed built it according to David’s vision of a magnificent, famous, and glorious building.
 Solomon had this vision breathed into him through his father’s influence.

 i.
 We can almost picture the old David and the young Solomon pouring over the plans and ideas for the temple together with excitement.
 David knew that it was not his place to build it, but had the right vision for what the temple should be in general terms, and he passed that vision on to his son.

 ii.
-So David made abundant preparations before his death: This indicates that David was a peace with the idea that he himself could not build the temple and was content to prepare the way for his son to build it successfully.
-“This is a picture of a man who through stress and storm had found his way into the quiet calm assurance of his place in the divine economy… It is a condition of peace and power.”
+So David made abundant preparations before his death: This indicates that David was at peace with the idea that he himself could not build the temple and was content to prepare the way for his son to build it successfully.
+“This is a picture of a man who through stress and storm had found his way into the quiet calm assurance of his place in the divine economy….
+It is a condition of peace and power.”
 (Morgan)

 iii.
-“The Chronicler was vitally concerned to insure support for the Jerusalem temple in his day.
+“The Chronicler was vitally concerned to ensure support for the Jerusalem temple in his day.
 No more fitting stimulus for dedication in this regard could then be found than in the example set by David when he made preparations for the construction of that temple in his day.”
 (Payne)

 B. David’s exhortation to his son Solomon.